 General Anesthesia for Dental Procedures in Ottawa

-Complete Unconsciousness with Hospital-Grade Safety—Right in Our Office
+Complete Unconsciousness with Hospital-Grade Safety — Right in Our Office

 For patients with severe dental phobia, complex surgical needs, or medical conditions requiring the deepest level of sedation, general anesthesia provides complete unconsciousness with zero awareness during dental treatment.
-At Dental Sedation Ottawa, board-certified medical anesthesiologists (Dr. Hesham Talab, MD MSc PhD FRCPC FASE and Dr. Asad Mirghassemi, MD MSc FRCPC) administer hospital-quality anesthesia care right in our dental clinic—combining maximum comfort with exceptional safety.
+At Dental Sedation Ottawa, board-certified medical anesthesiologists (Dr. Hesham Talab, MD MSc PhD FRCPC FASE and Dr. Asad Mirghassemi, MD MSc FRCPC) administer hospital-quality anesthesia care right in our dental clinic — combining maximum comfort with exceptional safety.

-State-of-the-art general anesthesia suite at Dental Sedation Ottawa
+Dr. Koniouchine and team performing a procedure in the general anesthesia suite at Dental Sedation Ottawa

 What Is General Anesthesia?